norbajunior/machinist/README.md

 ```

 By defining these rules with `transitions` and `from` macros, `machinist`
-generates and injects into the module `Door` `transit/2` functions like this
+generates and injects into the module `Door`, `transit/2` functions like this
 one:

 ```elixir